 Molly Snyder-Fink is an award-winning documentary filmmaker whose work has appeared on PBS, Al Jazeera America, MTV, VH1, FRONTLINE/World, Current TV, The Discovery Channel, and at film festivals.
 Snyder-Fink has been working as a documentary filmmaker for over a decade and has been involved in every aspect of the process from pre-production to post.

-Some of Snyder-Fink’s current projects are: Breast Milk, a feature length documentary which she edited about breastfeeding in America and is currently having its theatrical release in multiple cities around the country.
-The System with Joe Berlinger, an 8-part series about the criminal justice system produced by Radical Media for Al Jazeera America on which she associate produced, begins airing this month.
-Snyder-Fink associate edited Bitter Seeds about the struggles of Indian farmers which aired on PBS and she performed extensive research for Retro Reportabout America’s nuclear energy crisis.
+Some of Snyder-Fink’s projects were: Breast Milk, a feature length documentary which she edited about breastfeeding in America.
+The System with Joe Berlinger, an 8-part series about the criminal justice system produced by Radical Media for Al Jazeera America on which she associate produced.
+Snyder-Fink associate edited Bitter Seeds about the struggles of Indian farmers which aired on PBS and she performed extensive research for Retro Report about America’s nuclear energy crisis.

 Among her other projects, Snyder-Fink directed and shot Music From Within, a film about Leroy Jenkins, the father of free jazz violin, which premiered at the Woodstock Film Festival in 2007.

 She has produced videos for corporations and non-profit organizations such as: Saatchi & Saatchi, Woolrich, Evelyn & Walter Haas Jr. Fund, Curtiss-Wright, The Opportunity Agenda, The Ms Foundation, The Drug Policy Alliance, The National Lawyers Guild, Farmigo, and the Jewish Family & Children’s Services.